The use of homeopathy for alcoholism treatment is widespread. Dr. Samuel Hahnemann developed homeopathy in the late 1700s. But what is homeopathy?

 The use of Nux vomica, lachesis, aurum metallicum and sulphuric acid is mentioned above.

-Other substances commonly used in homeopathy for alcoholism include opium, strychnine, Cannabis Indica, Quercus Glandium Spiritus, and Hyoscyamus niger.
+However, other substances commonly used in homeopathy for alcoholism include opium, strychnine, Cannabis Indica, Quercus Glandium Spiritus, and Hyoscyamus niger.

 II.
 Substances Used

 Most people are unfamiliar with some of these substances.
 Therefore, descriptions are helpful.